Code-Institute-Submissions/animal-crossing-recipe/README.md

   ### Testing - Search Bar
     Testing was done on the search bar by typing the recipes name that exist and the recipe that does not exist.
+     - The searched recipe appear when it exist in database.
     ![](./static/readme/searchbar.png)
+     - The searched recipe does not appear and a message of no result found appear when it does not exist in database.
     ![](./static/readme/searchnotfound.png)

   ### Testing - Log In and Register Form